reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

 1. `Retryer clone()`: This method creates a clone of the Retryer instance.

 ### Default Retryer
 Feign provides a default retryer implementation called `Retryer.Default`.
-This default retryer is used when you create a Feign client without explicitly specifying a custom retryer.
+This default retryer is used when we create a Feign client without explicitly specifying a custom retryer.

 It has two constructors.
 ```java